fbpx

 Choose Your Funding Carefully

 To reduce your risk, reduce your debt.
 I know that businesspeople often think of debt as a low-risk strategy: after all, you’re using someone else’s money to make your investment.
 That money has to be paid back, though–you’re signing away some portion of your future revenue to the lender.
 If your franchise takes longer than expected to reach profitability, or hits a slowdown, that obligation can prove problematic.
 The less debt you carry, the more of your revenue belongs to you.
-You essentially gain margin in your business and reduce the overhead you have to maintain in case of a slowdown.
+You gain margin in your business and reduce the overhead you have to maintain in case of a slowdown.

 Of course, not everyone can open a franchise using cash on hand.
 After all, between franchise fees and other startup costs, the initial investment can run into the hundreds of thousands or even more than a million dollars.
 Smart borrowing can also be a way to help you quickly take advantage of a great opportunity.
 The key word there is “smart.”
-If you borrow money, mitigate the risk associated with debt by not borrowing more than you need to and by seeking out the most favorable loan terms you can obtain.
+If you borrow money, mitigate the risk associated with debt by not borrowing more than you need, and by seeking out the most favorable loan terms you can obtain.
 Your franchisor may offer financing options, but also check sources such as the Small Business Association.

 Have a Backup Plan